Inslee halts some Washington state worker raises, imposes furloughs amid budget shortfall due to coronavirus

 OLYMPIA – Gov. Jay Inslee Wednesday announced he would cancel raises for more than 5,500 state workers and impose unpaid furlough days, as Washington officials grapple with a looming budget shortfall brought on by the coronavirus pandemic.

+Inslee’s announcement came as an official state forecast Wednesday projected a roughly $8.8 billion state budget shortfall through 2023 — worse than previously expected.

-Inslee’s announcement came shortly before a meeting of budget officials and an expected updated – and likely worse – projection of the state’s economic picture.
-Early estimates have projected a $7 billion state budget shortfall through 2023.
+Early estimates had projected a $7 billion state budget shortfall through 2023.

 That hit to Washington’s state operating budget — which funds schools, parks, prisons and social services — comes from lower tax collections amid the pandemic.